Hiking in Zion National Park

 Pa'rus Trail.
-This 2-mi relatively flat walking and biking path parallels and occasionally crosses the Virgin River, starting at South Campground and proceeding north along the river to the beginning of Zion Canyon Scenic Drive.
-It's paved and gives you great views of the Watchman, the Sentinel, the East and West Temples, and Towers of the Virgin.
+This 2-mile, relatively flat walking and biking path parallels and occasionally crosses the Virgin River, starting at South Campground and proceeding north along the river to the beginning of Zion Canyon Scenic Drive.
+It's paved and gives you great views of the Watchman, the Sentinel, the East and West temples, and Towers of the Virgin.
 Dogs are allowed on this trail as long as they are leashed.
 Easy.
 Trailhead at Canyon Junction, ½ mi north of south entrance, Zion National Park, UT, 84767.

 Hidden Canyon Trail.
-This steep, 2-mi round-trip hike takes you up 850 feet in elevation.
+This steep, 2-mile round-trip hike takes you up 850 feet in elevation.
 Not too crowded, the trail is paved all the way to Hidden Canyon.
 Allow about three hours for the round-trip hike.
 Moderate.
 Trailhead at Zion Canyon Scenic Dr., 3¼ mi north of Canyon Junction, Zion National Park, UT, 84767.

 Taylor Creek Trail.
 In the Kolob Canyons area of the park, this trail immediately descends parallel to Taylor Creek, sometimes crossing it, sometimes shortcutting benches beside it.
 The historic Larsen Cabin precedes the entrance to the canyon of the Middle Fork, where the trail becomes rougher.
 After the old Fife Cabin, the canyon bends to the right and delivers you into Double Arch Alcove, a large, colorful grotto with a high arch towering above.
-The distance one way to Double Arch is 2¾ mi.
+The distance one way to Double Arch is 2¾ miles.
 Allow about four hours round-trip for this hike.
 The elevation change on this trail is 440 feet.
 Moderate.
 Trailhead at Kolob Canyons Rd., about 1½ mi east of Kolob Canyons Visitor Center, Zion National Park, UT, 84767.

 Fodor's Trip Planning Ideas